 13. Clean Your Home

-When we walked into our beautiful home at The Coronation, it was in pristine condition because we were the first tenants.
+When we walked into our beautiful home, it was in pristine condition because we were the first tenants.
 We always took care of our apartment as if it were our own and while leaving, we tidied it up so the next family could enjoy the place as much as we did.

 14. Saying Goodbye